Criminal Defense Representation

 Hard-hitting Pennsylvania Criminal Defense Representation with Offices in York, Pennsylvania and Surrounding Areas

 If you were charged with violating the Crimes Code of the Commonwealth of Pennsylvania or the Pennsylvania Vehicle Code, you face a variety of serious consequences that may potentially affect your liberties, ability to find and maintain employment, and reputation.
 Criminal law is incredibly nuanced, rife with almost limitless exceptions and defenses to offenses.
 A skilled and talented Criminal Defense Attorney can review your charges, explain the statutes to you, and work alongside you to draft a case plan and strategy that fit with your goals and best interests.
-Coover & Scheidemann provides free initial consultations to prospective clients accused of criminal crimes and traffic violations in York Pennsylvania and surrounding areas.
+Coover & Scheidemann provides low-cost initial consultations to prospective clients accused of criminal crimes and traffic violations in York Pennsylvania and surrounding areas.